Making Progress Based on False Discoveries: Introduction

+An appealing example, often studied \cite{feldman2017statistical, zrnic2019natural}, that demonstrates the concept is Stochastic Convex Optimization (SCO) \cite{shalev2009stochastic}.
+The goal of SCO is to find the minimum, within a bounded set, of a convex function through access to noisy (Lipschitz and convex) samples of it.
+A standard approach is an iterative process, where the algorithm starts at a point $w_1$ and updates $w_t$ with gradient estimates.
+For instance, full-batch Gradient Descent uses the following formula for updates: where $f_i$ are i.i.d noisy samples of the function, $\Pi$ is a projection operator, and the estimates are given by the empirical mean.
+This approach fits the framework of adaptive data analysis, as the optimizer (analyst) queries the gradient of the population risk at $w_t$, receives an estimation from the dataset, and updates its state accordingly.
+Notice that, distinctively from the general setup, the analyst isn't necessarily malicious in any way.

-Perhaps the first result that comes to mind in this context is that of SGD: In SGD the algorithm uses highly noisy estimates of the gradient.
+An important question arises when thinking of Gradient Descent as a tool to minimize the population loss: Is it essential to avoid adaptivity in the gradient-estimates?
+Perhaps the first result that comes to mind in this context is that of Stochastic Gradient Descent (SGD): In SGD the algorithm uses highly noisy estimates of the gradient.
 Instead of taking the empirical mean, we just sample one point (without replacement) as an estimate.
 On the one hand, it avoids the problem of adaptivity by using few examples per iteration.
 On the other hand, it does not even try to provide correct gradients.
 From the optimization point of view this algorithm achieves the optimal statistical rates \cite{nemirovskij1983problem}.

 But there are algorithms that don't necessarily avoid adaptiveness and reuse the data to estimate the gradient.
 For example, full-batch GD as depicted in \cref{eq:gdintro}.
 How do they perform, and how does the problem of adaptivity affect them?
 Perhaps as expected, adaptivity does come with a certain cost.
 A recent construction by \citet{amir2021sgd} shows that GD, with standard choice of hyperparameters (i.e. learning rate and no. of iterations) can minimize the empirical risk, and at the same time overfit and fail to generalize.
 A close examination of the construction shows that, already in the second step, the gradient starts to be biased and does not represent the true gradient of the loss function.
-In a subsequent work, \citep{amir2021never}, it was shown that this problem is inherent in the estimator.
-Namely, no method can accept the empirical gradients as estimates and optimize the problem with optimal rates.
-This is perhaps a good example to the shortcoming of naive reusing of data.
+In a subsequent work, \citep{amir2021never}, it was shown that any method that only has access to the empirical gradient cannot achieve optimal (computational) rates.
+This is perhaps a good example to the shortcoming of naive reuse of data.